qubic-li/client/CustomRunner.md

 For the communication between the runner and the client you can use the standard Qubic/Qiner protocol:
 The `qli-Client` starts the worker process and observes it's `STDOUT`.

+if you need a custom solution ask us in discord.

 ## Qubic/Qiner Protocol
 With this, your custom runner just needs to behave like the official Qiner from Qubic. (https://github.com/Qubic-World/qubic-miner-cpu)